microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/awsauthorizationsystem-list-resources.md

 ---
 title: "List awsAuthorizationSystemResources"
-description: "Get a list of the awsAuthorizationSystemResource objects and their properties for a provided AWS authorization system."
+description: "List the awsAuthorizationSystemResource objects and their properties for a provided AWS authorization system."
 author: "mrudulahg01"
 ms.localizationpriority: medium
 ms.prod: "governance"